 Think of European palaces and you obviously think of delicate facades, dramatic fountains, lofty spires, lush tapestries, timeless works of art, and, of course, tropical butterflies.

-- Small but beautiful palmhouse
+- Small but beautiful palm house

-- Same goes for the butterflies
+- Same goes for the tropical butterflies

 - Quick to get around and very central

-- See also: Vienna Zoo | Haus des Meeres
+- Vienna Zoo

 The Schmetterlinghaus

-So it offers a short, but colourful, distraction should you ever grow tired of monuments and Monets.
+Sandwiched between the Neue Burg wing of the Hofburg palace complex and the Albertina art museum, the building offers a short, but colourful, distraction should you ever grow tired of monuments and Monets.

 And…it’s full of butterflies.